lzulauf/qiemem_stages/stages/README.md

 This fork also improves some behavior of the original Stages.
 While these change basic behavior, they primarily change it in places that Stages couldn't really be used before, so hopefully will feel like strict improvements.

 - **Arbitrarily slow clocked LFOs**.
 Previously, clocked LFOs in Stages had a reset timeout at about 5 seconds; now, the reset timeout adapts to the clock cycle, allowing for arbitrarily slow clocked LFOs (logic taken from Marbles and Tides 2).
-The PLL tracking will now also reset when the segment type or frequency range changes.
+The PLL tracking will now also reset when the segment type or frequency range changes. *Note*: This change was incorporated into the official firmware in v1.2.
 - **Improved audio-rate clocked LFOs**.
-Previously, clocked LFOs used a PLL algorithm designed for low frequency clocks and rhythms.
+Previously, clocked LFOs used a sophisticated clock prediction algorithm designed for low-frequency clocks and rhythms.
 While this allows LFOs to adapt to more complex gate sequences, it introduces artifacts at audio rates.
-Clocked LFOs will now detect when they're receiving an audio rate signal and switch to an algorithm tuned to audio rates, allowing them to create harmonics of other voices.
-Logic adapted from Marbles and Tides 2.
+Clocked LFOs will now detect when they're receiving an audio rate (32.7hz, aka C1, for more than 250ms) signal and switch to an algorithm tuned to audio rates, allowing them to create harmonics of other voices.
+- **Bandlimiting of audio-rate LFOs**.
+LFOs running above 32.7hz will use bandlimiting to prevent aliasing.
+This results in much better-sounding square and saw waves.
 - **Ramp segments track start and end value**.
 Previously, ramp segments would track end value but sample and hold start value.
 This gives you:
     - Built-in pseudo VCAs: For instance, in an ASR (green, looping red, green), plugging your signal into the red's CV in will appropriately attenuate it by attack and release.
     - Built-in pseudo crossfading: For instance, ramp-step-ramp-step (GYGY) with two signals going into the step segments will crossfade between the two signals every time it receives a gate.
 Ramp-hold-ramp-hold looping continuously crossfade.
+    - *Note*: This change was incorporated into the official firmware in v1.2.
 - **Negative quantized values in extended sequencer**.
 The [official extended sequencer firmware](https://forum.mutable-instruments.net/t/stages-extended-sequencer-firmware/17493) supports semitone quantization for positive voltages.
 This firmware adds support for negative voltages, meaning that bipolar step segments give you two octaves of quantized values.
     - Note: using quantized steps in a quantized extended sequence can give unexpected results, as the extended sequence range adjustment and quantization is applied after the step's quantization.

-For any settings that requires you hold the button to change, moving the slider or pot will disable loop mode changes or multi-mode changes (and disable the normal function of the pot), so you don't need to worry about holding the button for too long.
+For any settings that require you to hold the button to change, moving the slider or pot will disable loop mode changes or multi-mode changes (and disable the normal function of the pot), so you don't need to worry about holding the button for too long.
-Also changes to those settings won't occur unless you move it's respective control; thus, you won't accidentally change the range on an LFO while changing it's polarity unless you move the slider.
+Also, changes to those settings won't occur unless you move its respective control; thus, you won't accidentally change the range on an LFO while changing its polarity unless you move the slider.
 If the slider is already in the position of the setting you want, simply wiggle it to one side and then back into the desired setting while the button is held.
 After you release the button, you can then use the pot/slider as normal.
 Finally, holding the button locks the value of the pot/slider so that the segment values won't change while you're changing properties (except as affected by those properties).
-After releasing the button, the value of the pot/slider while move to the position within 2 seconds, allowing you to restore the original value without the changed position having too much of an effect.
+After releasing the button, the value of the pot/slider will move to the position within 2 seconds, allowing you to restore the original value without the changed position having too much of an effect.
 This is indicated by the type LED/slider LED dimming and growing brighter as the value moves toward position.